h-weng/1st-Fundamental-Theorem-of-Calculus/README.md

 # Fundamental-Theorem-of-Calculus-I
-Theorem that suggests differentiation and (definite) integration are inverse operations; discovered indepedenty by Issac Newton and Gottfried Leibniz.
+Theorem that suggests differentiation and (definite) integration are inverse operations; discovered independently by Gottfried Leibniz and Issac Newton.